Search by Keyword

 Songwriting History

-Brian Epstein, The Beatles’ manager, had been encouraging Lennon and McCartney as songwriters, not only for use within their band, but also supplying material for other artists.
+Beatles' manager Brian Epstein had been encouraging Lennon and McCartney as songwriters, not only for use within their band, but also supplying material for other recording artists.
 Brian saw the monetary and promotional possibilities of supplying known recording artists with new material to record and perform.

 The Beatles, unfortunately, did not have an established credibility this early in their career.
-It was January 1963, and the group had achieved a Top 20 British hit with “Love Me Do” and had just released their second single, “Please Please Me” on January 11th of that year, which was only just beginning to make its appearance on the British charts.
-But, stirred up by Brian Epstein’s encouragement, Lennon and McCartney decided to have a go at writing a song especially intended for a particular recording artist.
+By January of 1963, the group had achieved a Top 20 British hit with “Love Me Do” and had just come out with their second single, “Please Please Me” on January 11th of that year, which was only just beginning to make its appearance on the British charts.
+However, haven been stirred up by Brian Epstein’s encouragement, John and Paul took to having a go, for the very first time, at writing a song especially intended for a particular recording artist.

-The Beatles were just about to start an extensive nationwide tour on February 2nd, 1963.
+The group was just about to embark on an extensive nationwide tour on February 2nd, 1963.
 They were sixth on the bill under Helen Shapiro, whose British chart career The Beatles were very well aware of.
 At the age of 14, she began her string of British hits in April 1961 with a Top 10 hit, “Please Don’t Treat Me Like A Child”, followed by two #1 songs, “You Don’t Know” and “Walking Back To Happiness.”
-This was followed by a #2 hit, “Tell Me What He Said.”
+This was followed by a #2 smash, “Tell Me What He Said.”
 In early 1963, Helen’s deep and masculine voice was a hot commodity; surely hot enough to be top of the bill of a nationwide tour, being voted Best British Female Singer in 1961 and 1962.

-Shortly before the tour began, Norrie Paramour, Helen's manager, informed Lennon and McCartney that he was looking for new material for Helen to record for an upcoming album she would soon record in Nashville, Tennessee.
-With this opportunity presented to them, the McCartney / Lennon songwriting team, as it appeared on many early record labels, started work composing a song that would fill this need.
-They wrote it in a form that they felt would be compatible with her style and suitable to her vocal range.
+Shortly before the tour began, Norrie Paramour, Helen Shapiro's manager, informed Lennon and McCartney that he was looking for new material for her to record for an upcoming album the singer would soon record in Nashville, Tennessee.
+With this opportunity presented to them, John and Paul started work composing a song that would fill this need.
+They wrote it in a format that they felt would be compatible with her style and suitable to her vocal range.
 They reasoned that, even if it ended up as an album track or as a b-side on a future record of hers, it would still be a boost to their songwriting career.
 They started writing the song backstage before a performance they were giving at King's Hall, Stoke-on-Trent in Staffordshire on January 26th, 1963.

 A fortunate turn of events did occur, though, concerning another performer on the bill during that tour.
-Kenny Lynch, a black singer, songwriter, entertainer and actor from London, also heard the song and decided to record it himself.
-Apparently, John and Paul first needed to alter the lyrics to accommodate a male instead of a female vocalist, changing it to "I'm the type of guy," for instance.
+Kenny Lynch, a black singer, songwriter, entertainer and actor from London, also heard the song and decided to record it.
+Apparently, the composers first needed to alter lyrics to accommodate a male instead of a female vocalist, changing it to "I'm the type of guy," for instance.
 Even though it failed to make the UK charts, this was the first original Lennon / McCartney song ever to be recorded by another artist.
-Kenny Lynch's version, which was released on March 15th, 1963, put a soulful spin on the pop song, which caused a little dissension from Lennon, mostly because of his utilizing the skills of British session guitarist Bert Weedon.
-John told Kenny Lynch about these feelings during a meeting in music publisher Dick James' office in 1963.
+Kenny Lynch's recording, which was released on March 15th, 1963, put a soulful spin on the pop song, which caused a little dissension from John, mostly because of his utilizing the skills of British session guitarist Bert Weedon.
+Lennon told Kenny Lynch about these feelings during a meeting in music publisher Dick James' office in 1963.
 "What'd you want to have Bert Weedon on the session for?"
-Lennon exclaimed.
+John exclaimed.
 "I would have played if you'd asked me."

 Recording History

-“Take one” of the song was complete and performed with great vocal enthusiasm.
-Ringo even put in a little drum fill after the second verse, which he dropped later.
+The first take of "Misery" was complete and performed with great vocal enthusiasm.
+Ringo even inserted a little drum fill after verse two, which he dropped later.
 Already in place was the ending with John and Paul’s alternating “ooohs” and “la-la-las,” although they sounded fresher and more vibrant this first time around.
-The only fault in this take was George Harrison’s rhythmic guitar run in the bridges of the song, which weren’t in time.
-Probably for this reason alone, they were asked to try it again.
+The only fault in "take one" was Harrison’s rhythmic guitar run in the bridges of the song, which weren’t in time.
+Probably for this reason alone, the group was asked by producer George Martin to try it again.

 Just before “take two” begins, George practices his guitar run by himself and it sounds as if he’s perfected it.
-This take starts out a little rough, though, with the band’s timing being off just after John and Paul’s vocal introduction.
-They quickly recovered from this and put in a spirited performance only to have producer George Martin stop the recording just as the second verse was beginning.
-George Martin noticed that Harrison’s guitar sounded louder and somewhat more distorted, so he asked him if he changed guitars.
+This take starts out a little rough, however, with the group’s timing being a bit off just after John and Paul’s vocal introduction.
+They quickly recovered from this and put in a spirited performance only to have George Martin stop the take just as the second verse was beginning.
+George Martin noticed that Harrison’s guitar sounded louder and somewhat more distorted, so he asked George if he changed guitars.
 “No…I probably changed the tone,” is what George Harrison explained, although he probably just turned up the volume.
 Being the gentleman that he was, George Martin asked him to “clean it up a bit, and a little less volume, George” and then they were ready to try it again.

 After a bit more practicing on their guitars, “take three” began, only to fall apart just after the first verse started because of John forgetting to switch guitar chords.
-“Take four” got a little farther, but just into the second verse John sang “she won’t…” instead of “I won’t see her no more,” which called this attempt to a halt as well.
+“Take four” got a little bit farther, but just into the second verse Lennon sang “she won’t…” instead of “I won’t see her no more,” which also called this take to a halt.
 “Take five” ended at the same spot because, as John was concentrating on getting the words right, he forgot to change chords again.
 They took a little time to drill the words into John’s head before the next take began.

 Except for another slight timing issue at the beginning, “take six” was off to a good start.
 They had added a few interesting touches to the arrangement by this time, the first noticeable one was Paul’s added grace notes on his bass guitar sprinkled here and there.
 The big surprises here were on the fourth measure of the bridges where, in addition to Harrison’s guitar run, Ringo adds a snare drum roll (not unlike what he’d perform a month later at the end of “Thank You Girl”).
 The eighth measure of the bridges also contains this snare drum roll along with a newly constructed guitar riff from Harrison that segues nicely back into the verse.
 The end of the song also features Ringo’s snare drum rolls whenever either John or Paul sings their “ooohs” or “la-la-las.”
 The timing wasn’t perfect, but we see them being very adventurous with the arrangement, possibly at the suggestion of George Martin.